 (c) Assign appropriate team members or direct to the appropriate external vendors to provide response.

 (d) Acknowledge complaint within 2 working days and provide update on the status of the feedback within 7 working days from acknowledgement date.
-All complaints should be resolved within 14 days.
-If due to unforeseen circumstances that resolution cannot be completed within 14 days, status update on the complaint should be provided to the investor/ unitholder every 7 days until completion of resolution.
+All complaints should be resolved within 14 working days.
+If due to unforeseen circumstances that resolution cannot be completed within 14 working days, status update on the complaint should be provided to the investor / unitholder every 7 working days until completion of resolution.

 (e) Summary of complaints should be tabled to the Audit, Risk Management and Compliance Committee and Board.

 (f) Maintain records of all complaints and its handling / resolution (including those involving the external vendors).

 138 Market Street